 With the Bitcoin futures contract, the contract owner is paid cash.
 The absence of a requirement to deliver actual Bitcoins enables the issuance of an unlimited number of fiat dollar-based paper Bitcoin contracts which can be used to drive the price lower by increasing the supply of the contract relative to the demand.
 So much for the idea that Bitcoin supply issuance is firmly capped.
 This could actually be quite entertaining to observe

 It’s also quite possible that Bitcoin futures could divert hedge fund trading volume away from gold and silver futures.
+This is why many are deciding to learn from those similar to what you can find at https://bitcoinrevolution.cloud/about/ about how to trade cryptocurrencies.
 This would be a blessing in disguise if this occurs.
 The price-momentum chasing hedge fund algo trading enables the Comex bank manipulation of Comex futures contracts.
 Remove this source of volume and it will remove to some degree the ability of the banks to push the price around by exploiting the hedge fund algos.

 If the percentage of open interest in gold and silver Comex futures contracts becomes skewed toward the users of these contracts who actually take bona fide delivery of the underlying physical gold/silver bars because the non-delivery-taking users move over to Bitcoin futures, it could mitigate the ability of the banks to price-cap the price of gold/silver.